michaelverschoof/enhanced-elements/packages/documentation/components/inputs/text-area.md

 ## Emits

-The TextualArea element allows the default HTML events that are normally emitted.
+The TextArea element allows the default HTML events that are normally emitted.
 Apart from that it emits the following events:

 ### `validated`